Climate change is real. But why do some say it’s a hoax?

 97% of scientists agree that climate change is driven by human activity.
 Our planet is warming up at an ever-accelerating rate and leading to a catastrophic climate crisis.

 We are at a climate tipping point.
-Delayed action means humanity will be forced to endure continual and worsening surges in heat waves, droughts, typhoons and hurricanes, rising sea levels, and the degradation of our food supply.
+Delayed action means humanity will be forced to endure continual and worsening extreme weather events such as heat waves, droughts, typhoons and hurricanes, rising sea levels, and the degradation of our food supply.

 Climate change is real.
 So why does our information ecosystem seem to be awash with people denying the science, obfuscating the truth, or proposing faulty explanations?

-Calling the climate crisis a “climate hoax” won’t make it go away, and all of us will continue to live with the consequences of climate change.
+Calling the climate crisis a “climate hoax” or attacking the climate movement, science and solutions won’t make it go away, and all of us will continue to live with the consequences of climate change.

 What is climate change misinformation?